Boumediene v. Bush: Background

-Following the September 11 attacks in 2001, the United States launched a "Global War on Terror".
+Following the September 11 attacks in 2001, Congress approved the use of military force and the United States launched a "War on Terrorism", quickly leading to the United States invasion of Afghanistan (October 2001).

 In November 2001, President Bush asserted authority to try captives from the War before "military commissions" instead of through the civilian court system.
 Many captives from the war were held at Camp X-Ray, which was opened at the United States' Guantanamo Bay Naval Base in Cuba in January 2002.
 While the United States has an indefinite lease on Guantanamo Bay, Cuba still maintained de jure sovereignty over the area.
 Because of the mixed jurisdiction, the Bush administration stated that the captives are not subject to American law and have no right to protection under the United States Constitution nor the American justice system.

 Beginning in 2002, family and friends of approximately 200 captives initiated habeas corpus submissions to challenge the detentions.
 These submissions eventually worked their way through the courts, and on June 28, 2004, the United States Supreme Court issued its decision in Rasul v.
 Bush (2004).
 In a 6–3 decision, the Court dismissed the administration's argument that the Naval Base is outside civilian courts' jurisdiction and ruled that the captives must be given an opportunity to hear and attempt to refute whatever evidence had caused them to have been classified as "enemy combatants".
 As a result, the Department of Defense created the Combatant Status Review Tribunals.

-At the end of 2005, the United States Congress passed the Detainee Treatment Act, which explicitly states that all captives held by the United States are protected against torture.
-The Act restricted the submission of additional habeas corpus submissions to the courts, though it did not affect already filed habeas corpus submissions.
+At the end of 2005, the United States Congress passed the Detainee Treatment Act (DTA) to limit the jurisdiction of federal courts over habeas petitions from prisoners held at Guantanamo.
+The DTA restricted the submission of additional habeas corpus submissions to the courts, though it did not affect already filed habeas corpus submissions.